abonello/food_nutrition/README.md

 * A category can only be deleted if it is not being used by any food item.
 * Editing a category will change the category name in all food items that are classified under that category.
 * If editing a category name results in a name that is already in use, the food items from the old category will have their category renamed and the total food items using the current (new) category will be updated to reflect the total of the two separate categories.
 This is needed to keep track of the food items using a category to avoid deleting a category that is being used by food items.
-* Functionality to see all the classes.
+* Functionality to see all the categories.
 Here there is also an indication of how many food items make use of each class.
 * Creating a new category will check that the name is not already exist.
 * Food Items can be viewed, added, edited and deleted.
 * Confirmation required for deleting food items or categories.